WTVCO

 - Independent Pitch control, assignable to CV2 input.

-- Aux Button can be used to toggle the waveform between Forward and Reverse mode, quite useful when used as an LFO.
+- Output can be toggled between Forward and Reverse mode, quite useful when used as an LFO.

 Aux Button Functions: